alteryx/ayx-developer-sdk/docs/references/faq.md

 ![Toggle AMP](assets/use_amp.png)

-If you still encounter the error with the correct configuration, make sure you are using a plugin produced with the SDK V2 and up.
+If you still encounter the error with the correct configuration, make sure the plugin was produced with version 2+ of the SDK.

-:information_source: The version of Python SDK that the tool will be using can be found at `requirements-thirdparty.txt`.
+:information_source: The version of Python SDK that the tool uses is located in `requirements-thirdparty.txt`.

 ```
 ayx_python_sdk==2.1.2